New Encounters David Garneau keynote presentation

 Métis artist and academic David Garneau on the importance of First Nation peoples working in museums to influence how they are understood and represented.

 Zuni tribal member and museum director Jim Enote on his life working in cultural heritage in terms of seasons, and the current flowering of ideas and practices planted many years ago.

-Jennifer Kramer on ‘Indigenous cultural belongings in the museum and the work of figurative repatriation’, where museums and First Nations peoples work together to share custodianship of cultural materials.
+Curator Jennifer Kramer on how museums and First Nations peoples work together to share custodianship of cultural materials.

-Bunuba woman and Indigenous leader June Oscar on the new relationship between Indigenous people and museums and the spirit of reconciliation reawakened by equal partnerships in the exchange of historical truths.
+Bunuba woman and Indigenous leader June Oscar on the new relationship between Indigenous people and museums, and the spirit of reconciliation reawakened by equal partnerships.

 Distinguished First Nations people from Canada, the United States, New Zealand and Australia discuss the negotiation between their traditions and their place in the modern world.
 What role do museums and artefacts have in this negotiation?

 New Encounters Richard West Jr keynote presentation

 Cheyenne Arapaho citizen and museum director Richard West Jr on the impact of repatriation legislation on museums and Native communities in the United States, and what that experience suggests for museums in the 21st century.